simplemindedbot/simplemindedbot/content/improving-acceptance-criteria-ai-agile.md

 lastmod = "2024-10-21T12:16:55-04:00"
-description = "Explore how AI is helping agile teams improve acceptance criteria, ensuring quality and efficiency in development." draft = false category = [ "agile", "artificial intelligence" ]
+description = "Explore how AI is helping agile teams improve acceptance criteria, ensuring quality and efficiency in development." draft = false category = [ "agile", "artificial intelligence",]

 [taxonomies]
-tags = [ "AI", "agile", "acceptance criteria", "software development", "automation" ]
+tags = [ "AI", "agile", "acceptance criteria", "software development", "automation",]

+[extra]
+changefreq = "weekly"
+priority = 0.8
 +++

 In Agile software development, **Acceptance Criteria** play a crucial role in defining the conditions under which a user story or feature is considered complete and functional.
 These criteria act as a shared understanding between stakeholders and development teams, outlining the expected behavior of the system under different conditions.
 Well-written acceptance criteria provide clarity, prevent scope creep, and make testing more straightforward.